Montpelier Hill: William Conolly's Hunting Lodge

-There was a prehistoric burial site at the summit of Montpelier Hill and stones from it were used in the construction of the lodge.
+There was a prehistoric burial site at the summit of Mount Pelier Hill and stones from it were used in the construction of the lodge.
 A nearby standing stone was also used for the lintel over the fireplace.
 Shortly after its completion, a great storm blew the original slate roof off.
 Local superstition held that this was the work of the Devil, an act of revenge for disturbing the ancient cairn.
 Conolly had the roof replaced with an arched stone roof constructed in a similar fashion to that of a bridge.
 This roof has remained intact to the present day, even though the building has been abandoned for over two centuries and despite the roof being set alight with tar barrels during the visit of Queen Victoria to Ireland in 1849.
 There is little evidence that the lodge was put to much use.
 Conolly himself died in 1729.